 The location where books and records are kept of sales which occur within the City and which are available for City inspection to determine that all City sales taxes have been paid.

-If a license is requested for a solicitor:
+If a card is requested for a solicitor:

 Any other information the applicant wishes to provide, perhaps including copies of literature to be distributed, references to other municipalities where similar activities have occurred, etc.

-The license(s) shall be issued promptly after application but in all cases within sixteen (16) business hours of completion of an application, unless it is determined within that time that:
+The identification card(s) shall be issued promptly after application but in all cases within sixteen (16) business hours of completion of an application, unless it is determined within that time that:

 The applicant has been convicted of a felony or a misdemeanor involving moral turpitude within the past seven (7) years,

-With respect to a particular license, the individual for whom a license is requested has been convicted of any felony or a misdemeanor involving moral turpitude within the past seven (7) years, or
+With respect to a particular card, the individual for whom a card is requested has been convicted of any felony or a misdemeanor involving moral turpitude within the past seven (7) years, or

 Any statement upon the application is false, unless the applicant can demonstrate that the falsehood was the result of excusable neglect.

-During the period of time following the application for one (1) or more licenses and its issuance, the City shall investigate as to the truth and accuracy of the information contained in the application.
-If the City has not completed this investigation within the sixteen (16) business hours provided in Section 625.070, the license will nonetheless be issued subject, however, to administrative revocation upon completion of the investigation.
-If a canvasser requests a license, the investigation will proceed as described above, but if the City refuses to issue the license (or revokes it after issuance), the canvasser will be advised that the failure to procure a license does not prevent him/her from canvassing the residents of the City.
+During the period of time following the application for one (1) or more identification cards and its issuance, the City shall investigate as to the truth and accuracy of the information contained in the application.
+If the City has not completed this investigation within the sixteen (16) business hours provided in Section 610.070, the identification card will nonetheless be issued subject, however, to administrative revocation upon completion of the investigation.
+If a canvasser requests an identification card, the investigation will proceed as described above, but if the City refuses to issue the identification card (or revokes it after issuance), the canvasser will be advised that the failure to procure an identification card does not prevent him/her from canvassing the residents of the City.

-If the issuing officer denies, or upon completion of an investigation revokes, the license to one (1) or more persons, he/she shall immediately convey the decision to the applicant orally and shall, within sixteen (16) working hours after the denial, prepare a written report of the reason for the denial which shall be immediately made available to the applicant.
+If the issuing officer denies, or upon completion of an investigation revokes, the identification card to one (1) or more person,s he/she shall immediately convey the decision to the applicant orally and shall within sixteen (16) working hours after the denial prepare a written report of the reason for the denial which shall be immediately made available to the applicant.
 Upon receipt of the oral notification and even before the preparation of the written report, the applicant shall have at his/her option an appeal of the denial of his/her application before the Board of Aldermen at its next regular meeting or if the next regular meeting is more than ten (10) days from the denial of the application, at a special meeting to be held within that ten (10) day period, due notice of which is to be given to the public and the applicant.

-A license shall be valid within the meaning of this Chapter for a period of one (1) year from its date of issuance or the term requested, whichever is less.
+An identification card shall be valid within the meaning of this Chapter for a period of six (6) months from its date of issuance or the term requested, whichever is less.

-In addition to the administrative revocation of a license, a license may be revoked for any of the following reasons:
+In addition to the administrative revocation of an identification card, a card may be revoked for any of the following reasons:

-Any violation of this Chapter by the applicant or by the person for whom the particular license was issued.
+Any violation of this Chapter by the applicant or by the person for whom the particular card was issued.